-Providing land use, housing, and natural resource base data and providing technical assistance on those matters to public agencies and private interests will continue throughout 2019, as will the review of locally prepared comprehensive, neighborhood, and public facility plans and boundary agreements.
+Providing land use, housing, and natural resource base data and providing technical assistance on those matters to public agencies and private interests will continue throughout 2020, as will the review of locally prepared comprehensive, neighborhood, and public facility plans and boundary agreements.
 Monitoring of activities to implement the regional housing plan will also continue.

-Providing technical assistance to counties and communities on comprehensive planning matters will continue throughout 2019.
+Providing technical assistance to counties and communities on comprehensive planning matters will continue throughout 2020.
 The Commission will continue to assist counties and communities in revising and updating their comprehensive plans, further refining and detailing regional plans, as appropriate.
-Work on the update to the Multi-Jurisdictional Comprehensive Plan for Washington County, which was adopted in early 2008, will be completed in 2019, to meet the Statutory requirement for 10-year updates to comprehensive plans.
-Commission staff will also continue to work with the local governments that partnered with the county in the first multi-jurisdictional planning effort to update their plans or plan components, in accordance with agreements developed with the communities.
-Preliminary work on updates to comprehensive plans for Ozaukee and Racine Counties, including meetings with County and local officials and staff and development of work programs and budgets, is also likely to begin during 2019.
-Preliminary work on an update to the comprehensive plan for Kenosha County is likely to begin after 2019.
+Commission staff will continue to work with the local governments that partnered with Washington County in the first multi-jurisdictional planning effort to update their plans or plan components, in accordance with agreements developed with the communities.
+Preliminary work on updates to comprehensive plans for Ozaukee and Racine Counties, including meetings with County and local officials and staff and development of work programs and budgets, is also likely to begin during 2020.
+Preliminary work on an update to the comprehensive plan for Kenosha County is likely to begin after 2020.

-Commission staff will continue to work with Waukesha County on request to update its comprehensive plan, and will work with local governments that did not participate in a multi-jurisdictional planning process to provide planning data and other information on request.
+Commission staff will continue to work with Waukesha County upon request to update its comprehensive plan, and will work with local governments that did not participate in a multi-jurisdictional planning process to provide planning data and other information upon request.